 To live as a rebel, as a self-willed anarchist revolutionary, requires a great deal of will, determination and spirit in the face of dizzying odds.
 Thus, one essential aspect of developing an insurrectional practice is the transformation of oneself into such a spirited, willful being.
 Such a transformation does not take place through therapy but through attacking the social order both in its manifestations in the world and in oneself and one's relationships.
 An uncompromising cruelty may prove essential to this task, because there are so many chains to be broken, so many limits to be destroyed.
 As one comrade has said, the individual quest is "the appropriation of everything that has been subtracted from him through family, school, institutions, roles, in order to find his specificity, totality, universality, lost... in the process of domestication and the construction of symbolic culture."
-So the point is to make the decision to take one's of media images of ourselves, and so on.
-These latter tools precisely reinforce hierarchy, separation and dependence on the power structure - which is the reason why they are offered to us for use in our struggles.
-When one resorts to these tools, revolt and freedom degenerate into a mere political program.
+So the point is to make the decision to take one's life back in its totality, a decision that requires just the sort of ferocity that will be necessary to demolish this society.
+And such a decision will transform all one's relationships, demanding a clarity that will leave no room for submission to the demands of social protocol, disrespectful tolerance or pity for those who fear the energy of unchanneled desire more than its suppression.
+In making this decision (and the decision is only truly made as one acts to realize it), one is completely rejecting the logic of submission that dominates most relationships.